Ray-Tracing-Systems/Hydra3dsMaxBinary/README.md

-# HydraMaxBinary
+# Hydra Renderer 3ds Max Plugin
-This is official place for release 3ds max plugin binaries and installer.
+This is the official place to release the binaries and installer of the Hydra Renderer plugin for 3ds max.

 Installation: